The marijuana sector has experienced highs and lows over the past few years, with some cannabis stocks performing better than others.

 “If a company is only focused on the medical segment then its total addressable market is going to be smaller than if it wanted to participate in both the medical and recreational markets,” said Brown.

 Gercsak approves of investors being speculative and taking a look at cannabis stocks that may have aspirations to enter the recreational market — but only if they have a clear path to permitting and are well defined within the market.

 How to invest in a cannabis stock: In summary

-Investors interested in the area are still encouraged to look around by experts like Aaron Salz, founder of Stoic Advisory, who says the unique marijuana industry is growing extremely fast.
+Investors interested in the area are encouraged to look around by experts like Aaron Salz, founder of Stoic Advisory, who said the unique marijuana industry is growing extremely fast.